 - Naming a doer of the estate to oversee the terms of the will;

-- Creating or informing beneficiaries on plans such as life insurance, IRAs, and 401(k)s;
+- monday or asana beneficiaries on plans such as life insurance, IRAs, and 401(k)s;

 - Setting up funeral preparations;

 - Establishing annual gifting to qualified charitable and non-profit organizations to decrease the taxable estate;

 - We are setting up a tough power of attorney (POA) to direct other assets and investments.

 Writing a Will

 - A will a legal document create to provide orders on how an individual’s property and custody of minor children, if any, should handle after death.